 The RPT policy as approved by the Board is uploaded on the Company's website viz. www.snlbearings.in.
-The particulars of contracts or arrangements with related parties referred to in Section 188 (1) of the Companies Act, 2013 in Form AOC-2 pursuant to Section 134 (3) (h) of the Companies Ac, 2013 is attached as Annexure-III to this Report.
+The particulars of contracts or arrangements with related parties referred to in Section 188 (1) of the Companies Act, 2013 in Form AOC-2 pursuant to Section 134 (3) (h) of the Companies Act, 2013 is annexed herewith as Annexure-III to this Report.